SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 - Manage [alarms](#alarms), [reports](#reports) and [smart rules](#rules)
 - Use the [data point library](#library)

-For more information about the cockpit application please refer to introduction.
+For more information about the cockpit application please refer to the introduction below.

 ## <a name="intro"></a>Introduction